 Health facilities are limited in Conakry and inadequate in rural areas.
 Facilities are poorly equipped and pharmaceuticals are in short supply.
 Doctors and hospitals often expect immediate cash payment for medical care.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Medical evacuation costs could exceed $A100,000.

 Guinea is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 Get vaccinated against yellow fever before travelling to Guinea.
 See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the

 Department of Health website.

 Malaria is also endemic in Guinea.
-We encourage you to consider taking medication against malaria.
+Speak to your doctor about taking medication, such as prophylaxis, against malaria.
 Other insect-borne diseases (including filariasis) also occur.
 Take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing, and ensuring your accommodation is mosquito proof.